Riders’ Land Tour

 The idea to build a circuit on this flat stretch of Romagna began much earlier, in the 1960s, thanks to a timeless name: Enzo Ferrari.

-At Misano World Circuit you can book test drives on the track, watch scheduled 2- and 4-wheeled events, such as the Superbike Grand Prix, the Porsche Festival, San Marino and Riviera di Rimini Grand Prix, Misano Racing Weekend, and practise driving go-karts on the mini-track next to the main circuit.
+At Misano World Circuit you can book test drives on the track, watch scheduled 2- and 4-wheeled events (such as the Superbike Championship, the Porsche Cup, the San Marino and Riviera di Rimini Grand Prix, the Wold Ducati Week, and many more), and practise driving go-karts on the mini-track next to the main circuit.

 • Third stop - Strada delle Colline di Romagna Rimini

-For motorbike fans, the obvious next step is to speed through the same hills of Romagna where the Sic (and his friends, including Valentino Rossi) learned to drive, feeling the wind in your hair, cornering your bike and leaning in.
+The obvious next step for motorbike fans is to speed through the same hills of Romagna where the Sic (and his friends, including Valentino Rossi) learned to drive, feeling the wind in your hair, cornering your bike and leaning in.

 You’re on the Strada delle Colline di Romagna [Romagna Hills Road], a ring circuit that starts and finishes in Rimini, passing through Torre Pedrera, Santarcangelo, San Martino Mulini, Sant’Ermete, Cerasolo, Ospedaletto, Coriano, San Clemente, Morciano, Santa Maria del Monte, Saludecio, Mondaino, Tavullia, Montegridolfo, Gradara and Gabicce.